Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 #### Configure the TodoListService C# project

+Note: if you used the setup scripts, the changes below will have been applied for you

 1. Open the solution in Visual Studio.
 1. In the *TodoListService-v2* project, open the `appsettings.json` file.
 1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *TodoListService-v2* application, that you registered earlier.